Heirloom vegetable seeds chosen by gardeners.

 Special Equipment needed: Greenhouse/Polytunnel, cheap pair of tights, sewing machine

-Restrictions: Either grow just ONE variety, or you'll need to bag individual flowers to stop them crossing.
+Restrictions: Either grow just ONE variety (remember, chillies will also cross with sweet peppers), or you'll need to bag individual flowers to stop them crossing.

 Minimum Area: One plant